CBZ-D-velop/Ansible-Role-Labocbz-Install-Jenkins-Agent/README.md

 ### 2024-01-02: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez

+### 2024-01-08: Agent depployed, minimal

+* Role can now deploy agent
+* Role handle the creation of the group and the user
+* Role deploy the agent.jar from ./files (403 during tests ...)
+* Role create a service file, so agent is started as service
+* You can define custom log path
+* You can use self signed certs and/or define a pem CA file
+* Role tested on develop / validation env, need second run from scrath with newest params

 ## Authors